Starter Web¶

 Enables feature that make a Spring Boot service compliant with the SDA SE Authentication concepts using OIDC.

-OIDC Authentication can be configured with auth.issuers
+OIDC Authentication can be configured with auth.issuers to provide a comma separated

 list of trusted issuers.
-In develop and test environments, the boolean auth.disable
+In develop and test environments, the boolean auth.disable may

 be used to disable authentication.